-A CEO, in relation to a foreign company, is any one or more persons, by whatever name described, who - (a) is in direct employment of, or acting for or by arrangement with, the foreign company; and (b) is principally responsible for the management and conduct of
+A CEO, in relation to a foreign company, is any one or more persons, by whatever name described, who - (a) is in direct employment of, or acting for or by arrangement with, the foreign company; and (b) is principally responsible for the management and conduct of the business of the foreign company, or part of the business of the foreign company, as the case may be46.

-&lt;sup>43 Please refer to paragraph 5.3 of this Guidance which explains the requirement for foreign companies to enter the particulars of the directors with executive control and chief executive officers in their registers of registrable controllers if no individual or legal entity having significant interest in or significant control over the foreign company has been identified.
+registers of registrable controllers if no individual or legal entity having significant interest in or significant control over the foreign company has been identified.

-&lt;sup>44 A director includes any person occupying the position of director of a corporation by whatever name called and includes a person in accordance with whose directions or instructions the directors or the majority of the directors of a corporation are accustomed to act and an alternate or substitute director.
+44 A director includes any person occupying the position of director of a corporation by whatever name called and includes a person in accordance with whose directions or instructions the directors or the majority of the directors of a corporation are accustomed to act and an alternate or substitute director.
 See section 4(1) of the Companies Act.

-&lt;sup>45 See section 386AFA(8) of the Companies Act.
+45 See section 386AFA(8) of the Companies Act.